For the New Grant Application FAQ, please click here:No media download found.

 What are the funding priorities for the Foundation?
 Are there specific geographic boundaries?

-The Foundation supports IRS-registered, tax-exempt, 501(c)(3) organizations in four program areas: the Arts and Humanities, Community Services, Education and Health.
+The Foundation supports IRS-registered, tax-exempt, 501(c)(3) organizations in five program areas: the Arts and Humanities, Community Services, Education, Environment and Health.
 Geographic boundaries include the District of Columbia, Prince George’s and Montgomery Counties in Maryland, and Arlington and Fairfax Counties and the cities of Falls Church and Alexandria in Virginia.
 See Before You Apply for more details.

 What types of public charities are eligible to apply to the Foundation?